Live Artery Showings 2025

 Turn.
 Turning.TURNT

 “TURNT” is a tryptic built of three experiments I explored before, during, and “after” (if there is one) the global pandemic.
 In 2019, I made an AfroFuturistic experiment.
 That work was called “Tether” a meditation on black girls’ creativity, drawn from double dutch practices as life skill training.
 Divided by two distinct sections – the first uses boasting and playful songs as dancers cycle through demanding yet playful physical material.
 In the second, each dancer commands 6ft long elastic straps that both offer the possibility of tying them together or keeping them apart.
 “Fallow,” created in 2021, was a direct response to where we collectively were – run ragged by ever changing threats, pivoting quickly and persistently, determined yet to slow, to stop.
 Still somehow unable to do so until in an instant everything changed yet again.
 We did as the earth does to replenish itself – we went (or tried to go) fallow.
 In the last of the trilogy, “Summon.
 Sow.
 Reap.” imagined that after the long and fallow period, spirits are summoned, seeds are sown, and our just rewards are reaped.
 We reflect and return, more fiercely, to moving, remembering, hoping, and recovering ourselves for a world anew.
-PRESS RELEASE: Cynthia Oliver’s Turn.Turning.TURNT. is a trilogy of tumultuous dance works negotiating the discord between time, play, and an uncertain future.
+Cynthia Oliver’s Turn.Turning.TURNT. is a trilogy of tumultuous dance works negotiating the discord between time, play, and an uncertain future.

 January 13, 8pm